railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 In the following sections you will see how to assign partners to categories manually (perhaps for a newsletter subscription or as a hot prospect), or automatically using segmentation rules.

-Use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click on `New` button to define a new category.
+Use the menu :menuselection:`Sales --> Configuration --> Address Book --> Partner Categories` and click the `New` button to define a new category.